|

 however, that not only does the technology have to be the same, but the

 frequency must also be the same.
-So you'll see many phones
+Most high end phones these

 to check